Combined pill

 How to take the 21-days pill

 • Each pack of pills usually comes with the days of the week marked above every pill.
-Identify the correct day of the week and take your pills.
+Identify the correct day of the week and take your medications.
 For the phasic pills, you are required to start with the first pill of the first colour.

 • After you have completed the pills for 21 days, take a 7-day break immediately (you may get a bleed during this period).